jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 However, to build a functional Bridge, we need more than ZK proofs.
 Namely:

-We need to ensure that a single actor cannot cause the system to stop processing deposits.
+* We must ensure that a single actor cannot cause the system to stop processing deposits.
 Currently, this requires honest majority trust assumptions.
-We need to ensure that a single actor cannot cause the system to stop processing withdrawals.
+* We must ensure that a single actor cannot cause the system to stop processing withdrawals.
 Currently, this requires honest majority trust assumptions.

 These are unsolved problems.
 It is possible that they can be solved by making updates to the Bitcoin protocol.